 Parenting & Child Development

 Parenting affects how kids grow up in so many ways.
-It might be how they choose to handle a complex, stressful situation or how they spend time with their kids reading.
+It might be how they choose to handle a complex, stressful situation or spend time with their kids reading.
 The kids are always watching and learning to model just how their parents model.
-There are other influences, such as other kids they associate with within the school and other adults who engage in their lives in various ways.
-These other adults can be a significant influence on kids and how they handle situations and offer support.
-Kids also have their own very individual personality that shapes and changes their interactions and development.
+There are other influences, such as other kids they associate with within the school and adults who engage in their lives in various ways.
+These other adults can significantly influence kids and how they handle situations and offer support.
+Kids also have individual personalities that shape and change their interactions and development.
 Their involvement in competitive sports or music can also have a significant influence.
-As a former teacher of 17 years, that of a high school band director, I biasedly admit that the music kids are all around pretty good kids with whom to be associated.
+As a former teacher of 17 years and a high school band director, I biasedly admit that the music kids are all around pretty good kids with whom to be associated.
 The kids involved with music and sports have an unparalleled dedication to excellence, perseverance, and problem-solving.
-You can’t, for example, play an instrument at a proficient level without a certain amount of self-discipline and dedication.
-The same with developing ability in sports, it takes years without any short-cuts.
+You can’t, for example, play an instrument proficiently without a certain amount of self-discipline and commitment.
+It is the same with developing ability in sports; it takes years without shortcuts.

 Another of my roles was that of a school administrator of 16 years.
 Over the years of working with kids and parents, I would see parents who over-engage with their kids and many who under-engage with them.
 It is possible to be over-involved with kids.
 During a child-parent conference, I would notice that when I asked the child a question, the parent would parrot a response.
 After a few times, I would stop them and ask the child to form an answer.
 Often, they would discover something their child said that they didn’t know.
 They might respond with, “You don’t feel that way?”
-The child would say something like, yes, mom and do and then fill them in with some detail.
-Interesting dialogue would ensue.
-Suffice it to say you can over supervise your child.
+The child would say something like, ” yes, mom,” and then fill them in with some detail.
+An exciting dialogue would ensue.
+Suffice it to say you can over-supervise your child.